cheeterdev/.github/README.md

-# .github
+# .github - Our Config Files
-Config Files for the Cheeter Dev organisation
+Config Files for the Cheeter Dev organisation.